JasonSolace/LPTechChallenge/readme.md

 -------HOW TO SET UP--------------

+1. *MAKE SURE YOU HAVE THE LATEST VERSION OF NODE.JS INSTALLED!*

 I was able to test this using a XAMPP server with Apache and MySQL on.
 Here's how I did it:
 1. Start XAMPP Apache and MySQL
 2. Access localhost/phpmyadmin and create the Database.
 From here, add the SQL file given with this challenge.